ikushum/100-days-of-Algorithm-Challenge/README.md

 ### Day 41: March 22, 2017

 55) **valid_number:** Congratulations!
 That Special Someone has given you their phone number.
 But WAIT, is it a valid number?
 The function verifies whether the given string contains a valid British mobile (cell) phone number or not.
 If valid, it returns 'In with a chance'.
 If invalid, or if given an empty string, it returns 'Plenty more fish in the sea'.
 A number can be valid in the following ways: In the UK, mobile numbers begin with '07' followed by 9 other digits, e.g. '07454876120'.
 Sometimes the number is preceded by the country code, the prefix '+44', which replaces the '0' in ‘07’, e.g. '+447454876120'.
 And sometimes numbers are given with dashes in-between digits or on either side, e.g. '+44--745---487-6120' or '-074-54-87-61-20-'.

+### Day 42: March 23, 2017

+56) **jaden_casing_string:** Jaden Smith, the son of Will Smith, is the star of films such as The Karate Kid (2010) and After Earth (2013).
+When Jaden writes on Twitter, he is known for almost always capitalizing every word.
+The program converts strings to how they would be written by Jaden Smith.